mfikes/titrate/README.md

 Additionally, the use of an auxiliary namespace is illustrated which causes Google Closure and other namespaces to be dumped into the `out` directory for use by the bootstrap environment.
 (In this case the Google Closure `Uri` class is exercised.)

+## License

+Copyright © 2016–2017 Mike Fikes and Contributors

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.